ab5tract/Terminal-Print/README.md

 - Create an abstraction around the entire draw cycle, replacing the initialize-draw-shutdown patttern with a block that is passed to a `.draw` method on the `Terminal::Print` object itself
 - Upgrade the tests with robust comparisons against a known-good corpus
 - Investigate the potential of binding to `libtparm` (the backend to `tput`) via NativeCall
-- Re-arrange the grabbing of the terminal width and height such that `Terminal::Print::Commands` can be precompiled.
-(Though arguably we should never do this, in case someone is running the code between two different incompatible terminals, I think we can burn that effigy when it is actually needed -- and save a hefty amount of startup time on the way).

 ## Problems?